 Using this strategy allowed me to still dine out occasionally with my friend even when I was paying off debt.

 Coupon apps are also good to help you save on your restaurant meal.
 My son is in Cub Scouts and he often fundraises by selling different products each year.
-This is how I found out about the Saver’s Club app.
-You have to purchase the app but then you get access to hundreds of coupons for local restaurants, hotels, stores, services, etc.

 The cool thing about the app is that it picks up on your location and shows you all the deals available in your area.
 This feature comes in handy when traveling.